turbot/guardrails-samples/control_objectives/gcp_compute_instance_block_project_wide_SSH_keys/README.md

 # GCP Compute Instance Block Project Wide SSH Keys

 ## Use case
 GCP offers an option on each Compute instance to block or allow project-wide public SSH keys.
 By default this setting allows for project-wide SSH keys.
 This is easy to manually enable on an instance; however, it becomes a challenge at scale (e.g. many instances in a multi-project model) to deploy and keep configurations consistent over time.
 Our recommendation is that customers default to instance-level SSH keys unless projects or specific instances are given an approved exception to allow project-wide SSH keys.
-Following that model allows Turbot’s automation to block project-wide SSH keys on all instances, while allowing point in time exceptions to allow.
+Turbot’s automation can be applied globally to block project-wide SSH keys on all instances in every project, while allowing time-based exceptions on specific instances when approved.
 This control objective provides an example to help enforce blocking project-wide SSH keys across all of your instances in your GCP projects.

 ## Implementation details